 - The cog icon – opens the visual editor environment settings;

 - The Auto format code button – use it to make your code more readable;

 - The Screen mode button – switch to full-screen mode and back:

 When you work with a big project with a large number of pages or services, or when you work with project sources and have a lot of opened tabs, you can close all open tabs in one click by using the Close all Tabs option.
 It is located in the upper-right corner of the editor toolbar:

-The tabs with pages, pop-ups, and components have five panels: DESIGN (to build the UI), DATA (to add services), CODE (to add functions and variables), MODULE (to work with app imports), and SCSS (to apply SCSS styles to the app):
+The high-level architecture of the Project view > Pages tabs includes five panels: DESIGN (to build the UI), DATA (to add services), CODE (to add functions and variables), MODULE (to work with app imports), and SCSS (to apply SCSS styles to the app):